-Is the job itemized, clearly outlining the service or repair, all materials and labor?
+Is the job itemized, clearly outlining the service or repair, all materials, and labor?

-Is your company’s contact information — name, physical address, email and phone number — easy to find on the invoice?
+Is your company’s contact information — name, physical address, email, and phone number — easy to find on the invoice?

-4. Don’t make it too difficult for your techs to process HVAC invoices in the field
+4. Don’t make it too difficult for your techs to process HVAC invoices in the field.

 Consistency breeds accuracy, so train all your techs to complete HVAC invoices the same way by outlining the specific details you want included.
-Explain what types of information you want recorded on every invoice, and make it easy by using a mobile app that lets your techs simply click through the various options.
+Explain what types of information you want recorded on every invoice, and make it easy by using an HVAC software mobile app that lets your techs simply click through the various options.
 You can even create a laminated cheat sheet for them to reference in the field, but tell them to leave the pen and paper back in the office.

 With ServiceTitan’s HVAC invoice software, your techs can use their phones or tablets to photograph checks or credit cards while in the field and post a customer’s payment automatically.
 This means fewer trips to the bank and no more lost checks.

-5. Keep customers’ service history, contact info and preferred payment method on file
+5. Keep customers’ service history, contact info, and preferred payment method on file.

 Knowing all of those details helps to personalize the HVAC service experience, whether it’s a routine furnace tune-up call or a no-heat emergency in the middle of the night.
 A home services app keeps organized maintenance records for every customer at your fingertips.

-6. Don’t send your HVAC invoice to the wrong client
+6. Don’t send your HVAC invoice to the wrong client.

 Too many clients and not enough techs?
 It’s a problem for many HVAC contractors trying to meet high customer demand, in light of the current trade worker shortage.
 Keep your company’s client list from spiraling out of control by organizing it with a software solution, eliminating human error.
 If your CSR sends an HVAC service order invoice to the wrong client, how are you ever going to get paid?

-7. Follow up on unpaid HVAC invoices
+7. Follow up on unpaid HVAC invoices.

 Everyone likes to get paid for a job well done, including your heating and air conditioning service techs.
-No one likes the annoyance of tracking down unpaid invoices every month, so lessen the load on your office staff by automating the process using digital invoicing.
+No one likes the annoyance of tracking down unpaid invoices every month, so lessen the load on your office staff by automating the invoicing process using digital invoicing.
 By automatically notifying the customer by text or email and making it easy to collect payments, you’ll both improve operational efficiency and increase your bottom line.

-8. Don’t turn down credit cards, and prepare service techs to accept cash payments
+8. Don’t turn down credit cards, and prepare service techs to accept cash payments.

 Most successful home services companies accept payment in any form, and the easier for the customer, the better.
 Some customers only want to pay with cash, while others prefer to use a credit card for larger HVAC jobs.
 You can accommodate both by using a mobile home services app that allows your workers to process invoices and credit cards while in the field.
 With ServiceTitan software, you can even process refunds directly through the app to avoid the hassle of third-party processing and invoice adjustments.

-9. Keep track of HVAC invoices, service contracts and maintenance agreements
+9. Keep track of HVAC invoices, service contracts, and maintenance agreements.

 As your business grows, so do your number of clients and the amount of records documenting their home’s HVAC systems and services.
 To grow your list of repeat customers, it’s important to keep a well-organized filing system so your CSRs and HVAC techs can easily access a customer’s latest invoice, a past service contract or ongoing maintenance agreement.
 It’s the kind of personalized shopping experience customers now expect.

-10. Don’t forget to offer a service contract or maintenance agreement as part of your HVAC invoice
+10. Don’t forget to offer a service contract or maintenance agreement as part of your HVAC invoice.

 With the right visual presentation offered to the customer on a digital marketing platform such as ServiceTitan, your techs can easily offer good-better-and-best options in a professional format when creating a customer’s invoice.
 It’s also a good time to sell the value of a service contract or maintenance agreement for future work or priority service when a breakdown occurs.
 Homeowners tend to remember HVAC techs who are helpful and don’t mind educating them about their home HVAC systems.